Tonybriandev/Phase-2-Final-Project-Image-Gallery/README.md

   This project utilizes the Pixabay API to fetch data about Images, including taken by, likes, downloads, views and more.

 ## Acknowledgements
-  This project was created by **Tony Brian Mwenda**.Special thanks to Pixabay Api for the data and **Joseph Wanini** for helping be debug some errors.
+  This project was created by **Tony Brian Mwenda**.Special thanks to Pixabay Api for the data and **Joseph Wanini** for helping me debug some errors.

 ## Contacts
 * Phone number: +254112779229